thesaintzion/APG-Documents/Privacy Policy.md

 ### Last updated Sep 2, 2022

 Thank you for checking out Algorithm Powered Games app.
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy notice, or our practices with regards to your personal information, please contact us at stephen76494@gmail.com.
+If you have any questions or concerns about this privacy notice, please contact us at stephen76494@gmail.com.

 For now we do not collect any personal information when you use our mobile application, but this might change in the coming future.